Popular Essential Oil Remedies for Health and Wellness

-Healing with essential oil remedies is a most pleasant way to take advantage of the medicinal gifts the plant kingdom provides.
+Using essential oil remedies for health and wellness is a most pleasant way to take advantage of the medicinal gifts the plant kingdom provides.

 Aromatherapy healing has the power to affect your mind, body and spirit depending on the oils and combinations you choose.
 For example, on a physical level, lavender is useful for acne, pain, and sunburn.
 On an emotional or mental level, it helps lift depression, relieve stress and calm anxiety.